ShaneGH/MessageBroker/README.md

 4. Mocha (global command)
 5. all other dependencies can be resolved with a call to "npm install"

-## A note on typescript
+## A note on typescript and data types
 This application was built using typescript.
+I decided on typescrit because of it's excellent object oriented framework, UMD and to cut down on validating data types.

+By the same token however, I am ignoring a very important area of data validation, within the web routes.
+Had I the time, I would have built a grunt plugin to auto build typescript data validators which could be used in the routing layer of the application.

-If you make changes to a .ts file, you can compile them using the command "grunt typescript"
+If you make changes to a .ts file, you can compile them using the command "grunt typescript".
 When compiling typescript, the code comments are not transferred, so it may be better to read the .ts files instead.

 ## Running the message server
 The message server can be run using the file /scm/index.js